Skip to main content

 • Situated near Aurangabad in Maharashtra.

-• Total no. of caves - 29 = 25 are were used viharas or residential caves, 4 were used as Chaitya or prayer halls.
+• Total no. of caves - 29 = 25 are were used as viharas or residential caves, 4 were used as Chaitya or prayer halls.
 These caves were developed between 200 BC and 650 AD.

 • Ellora Caves